Roseanne Barr blames Ambien: 'I'm not a racist, just an idiot'

 She zig-zagged between apologizing for her foul Twitter behavior and retweeting memes that made her apology sound insincere.
 She retweeted fans who portrayed her as the victim of a liberal media double standard.
 All told, she posted more than 100 times.

+Trump and Barr have been prominent supporters of each other.
+They both delight in attacking Democrats.

-Among her retweets: Photos of former Obama aide Valerie Jarrett side by side with an ape.
+In this case, Barr was fired for her Tuesday tweet about former Obama aide Valerie Jarrett.
+But she kept it up on Wednesday, retweeting photos of Jarrett side by side with an ape.

 It was Barr's earlier tweet about Jarrett that caused outrage and ultimately led to the show's cancellation.
 In a response to a comment about Jarrett, Barr had said: "Muslim brotherhood & planet of the apes had a baby=vj."